Wednesday Forum: October 18, 2017

 - OldOzzie on Wednesday Forum: October 18, 2017

-- Mark A on Opening statement to House Standing Committee on Tax and Revenue Inquiry into Taxpayer Engagement with the Taxation System

-- OldOzzie on Opening statement to House Standing Committee on Tax and Revenue Inquiry into Taxpayer Engagement with the Taxation System
+- Arnost on Opening statement to House Standing Committee on Tax and Revenue Inquiry into Taxpayer Engagement with the Taxation System

-- Jannie on This will be THE major issue at the next election
+- struth on This will be THE major issue at the next election

-- Adam on This will be THE major issue at the next election
+- old bloke on This will be THE major issue at the next election

 - Zulu Kilo Two Alpha on Wednesday Forum: October 18, 2017